frankvalentine/OneLife/README.md

 of being the father of the baby and being further than this distance does not decrease the chances of having a baby.

 The probability of having a baby is scaled between the minimum and maximum distance values.
-Because this is a scalar, if there are no adult males on the server, then all women will have the same probability of having a baby as in the base game.
+If there are no adult males on the server, then the next player will spawn as an Eve.